Wound and pressure care supports can include:

-• a support worker, enrolled nurse, or registered nurse to help you with your wound management plan or wound and pressure care plan
+- a support worker, enrolled nurse, or registered nurse to help with a wound management plan or pressure care plan

-• training for a support worker to help you with your pressure care plan
+- training for a support worker to help with a pressure care plan

-• items to prevent wounds, for example, pressure relief cushions, moisturiser, barrier creams and non-PH wash if used to prevent wounds, not as a replacement of soap
+- items to prevent wounds.
+For example, pressure relief cushions, moisturiser, barrier creams and non-PH wash if used to prevent wounds, not as a replacement for soap

 What if you need wound and pressure care products?